pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - How to create Incidents and Sightings into SecureX
 - How to create feeds
-- How to create judgments for observables and how to add them into SecureX Feeds
+- How to create judgments for observables and how to add them into XDR / SecureX Feeds
 - How to read Incidents and Sigthings
-- How to parse Incidents and Sigthings into SecureX workflow
+- How to parse Incidents and Sigthings into automation workflows
-- How to send markdown formatted message to webex team room and how to use Webex Team as a User Interface for SecureX
+- How to send markdown formatted message to webex room and how to use Webex as a User Interface for XDR / SecureX
 - How to trigger a webhook and how to send data to a workflow from a script

-Not only that, you will learn as well how to use python flask in order to completly simulate devices involved in this demo.
+Not only that, you will learn as well how to use python flask to simulators that will completly simulate behavior of all devices involved in this demo.
 Then you will not need to install any machines.
 You will just have to use the simulator.

 ## Lab components